-The Bone Plate System offers a variety of plates that are made of stainless steel conforming to ISO 5832-1 or unalloyed titanium conforming to ISO 5832-2.
+The Bone Plate System offers a variety of plates that are made of unalloyed titanium conforming to ISO 5832-2.

 INTENDED USE

 The Bone Plate system is indicated for internal fixation, stabilization and support of bone fractures as well as bone fixation after oeteotomies.
 Normally used together with bone screw system.